daniellebednarczyk/daniellebednarczyk.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 >>> {4, 6, 8, 10, 12, 14, 16, 18, 20}
 ```

-The next part is the magic I spoke about earlier, we're using the special set functionality **difference_update** which removes any values from our number range that are multiples of the number we just checked.
-The reason we're doing this is because if a number is a multiple of anything other than 1 or itself then it is **not a prime number** and can remove it from the list to be checked.
+The next part is the coolest bit - we're using the special set functionality **difference_update**, which removes any values from our number range that are multiples of the number we just checked.
+The reason we're doing this is because if a number is a multiple of anything other than 1 or itself then it is **not a prime number**, and we can remove it from the list to be checked.

 Before we apply the **difference_update**, let's look at our two sets.